-Use this CSI 3 part SimpleSpecs™ master specification to specify restoration mortar (replacement of mortar) for historic masonry.
+Use this 3 part SimpleSpecs™ master specification to specify restoration mortar (replacement of mortar) for historic masonry.
 Mortar is specified by attribute rather than by compressive strength as new mortar is typically specified.

 There are several methods available to assist in determining mortar’s attributes.
 The most common include a simple visual examination, which can often provide an acceptable match to existing mortar.
 The petrographic analysis involves laboratory testing of samples under controlled conditions.
 This method may be expensive, may not be available in all locations, and may produce questionable results.
 Many preservationists question the applicability of petrographic testing to historic restoration work.